 Over the past few days, in the UK, we’ve had some terrible thunderstorms.
 A month’s worth of rainfall in just over an hour.
 So we were wary as we set out to walk into town to meet up with Stuart Hadaway.
 Again, regular readers will be aware of the support that he’s been to this site.
 So when the clouds grew dark & a gentle rain began to fall there was a detour to a bus stop.
 With the realisation that we were protected by a number of large bushes & that a bus was due in a few minutes it seemed like a good idea.
 This was reinforced when, two minutes after boarding the bus, the heavens opened!

 Even more beer & research

 Then it was to the King’s Head in the centre of town – Brewery Tap of the Chiltern Brewery – to meet up with Stuart & a discussion of the latest book that he’s working on as well as a general historical chat… which, on more than one occasion dissolved into laughter.

-Stuart then offered us a lift back to the hotel & on the way to his car pointed out the statue that the people of Aylesbury erected to commemorate the coronation of King George V – this is of John Hampden who has two key points of fame… first he was one of the 5 Parliamentarians that helped (with Charles I) kick off the English Civil War (great idea for a statue for a new king’s coronation!) and secondly the Handley Page Hampden bomber was named after him (as are a number of American towns, apparently).
+Stuart then offered us a lift back to the hotel.
+On the way to his car he pointed out the statue that the people of Aylesbury erected to commemorate the coronation of King George V. This is of John Hampden who has two key points of fame.
+First, he was one of the 5 Parliamentarians that helped kick off the English Civil War against Charles I – so great idea for a statue for a new king’s coronation!
+And secondly the Handley Page Hampden bomber was named after him – as are a number of American towns, apparently.